 TravelWake began as a publishing project with a simple promise: help people travel with more perspective, more confidence, and better information.
 Over time, that promise asked more from us.
 Travellers did not only need stories or destination inspiration.
 They needed clearer judgement before departure, better tools while planning, and a calmer experience on mobile, where so many travel decisions now happen.

 This release is the biggest step forward we have made as a product and as an editorial platform.
-It introduces three major planning experiences, sharpens the structure around our content, and gives the site a more serious foundation for the kind of authority we want to earn over time.
+It introduces three major planning experiences, sharpens the structure around our content, and gives the site a clearer foundation for the kind of editorial standard we want to maintain over time.
+The difference is visible in both the tools themselves and the way the surrounding pages now support real planning decisions.

 Looking Back, Because It Matters